imnanxu/PolyhedralBasisFunction/README.md

 # PolyhedralBasisFunction
 Software for computing the real-valued basis function of polyhedral groups [1].
 If use any part of the code, please cite this paper [1] in your work.

 [1] Xu, Nan, and Peter C. Doerschuk.
-"Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups." arXiv preprint arXiv:1701.01348 (2017).
+"Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups." arXiv preprint arXiv:1701.01348 [math.GR].

 I. Software for computing the real irrep matrices and real basis functions:\
 Please see the MATHEMATICA notebook file "Main.nb" for the tutorial of calling relavent packages to generate real basis function of each polyhedral group.
 Three MATHEMATICA software packages (i.e., RealIrrepBasisT.m, RealIrrepBasisO.m, and RealIrrepBasisI.m) were developed for computing the real irrep matrices as well as the spherical harmonics coefficients c_{p,l,n,j,m} (Eq.
 6.1) which define the real basis functions in terms of spherical harmonics for the three polyhedral groups.
 The following computations can be performed: